 A hacker can crack your password faster than you can sit back down.
 Many websites and companies recommend changing your password every 90 days, and back in the 90s and early ’00s, creating an eight-character password was the norm!
 Let’s say you have an eight-character password, which contains numbers, upper and lowercase letters and symbols, it would take just 39 minutes to crack!

 Not that long, right?
 So, let’s imagine you have an eight-character password using just numbers, no upper or lowercase letters or symbols… a hacker can crack that almost instantly!
 That’s a significant change from 90 days!

-There’s a vast array of options that can help improve your password protection, to combat cybercrime and other attempts to hack into your devices and accounts.
+A vast array of options can help improve your password protection to combat cybercrime and other attempts to hack into your devices and accounts.
 Let’s go through some of them.